 Epigenomics of Common Diseases (Virtual Conference)

-We are pleased to announce the 9th Epigenomics of Common Diseases conference and invite scientists working on experimental and computational epigenomics and epigenetics to showcase the latest developments in the field and discuss epigenomic approaches in common human diseases.
+The 10th Epigenomics of Common Diseases conference will again bring scientists working on experimental and computational epigenomics and epigenetics together to showcase the latest developments in the field and discuss epigenomic approaches in common human diseases.

 Epigenetic variation plays an important role in disease processes and provides a promising focus for disease prediction, prevention and treatment.
 Technological advancements in the past few years have fuelled a dramatic increase in the scale, breadth and availability of epigenomic reference maps, including populational and environmental epigenomic datasets.

-The conference will start at approximately 1 pm (GMT) on Wednesday 18 November and close at approximately 7 pm on Friday 20 November 2020.
-All times are given in Greenwich Mean Time.
-See the time where you are here.
+The conference will start at approximately 1 pm (GMT) on Tuesday 16 November and close at approximately 5 pm on Thursday 18 November 2021.

 Topics will include:

 - Chromatin, Ageing and Disease

 - Emerging Technologies